 • The challenges that come when one spouse works in another city or travels a lot, and the difference of living in a country where you know the local language versus one where you don’t.

 I’ve been capturing some of the experiences into the book Greetings from Abroadland together with some wise words from intercultural experts, with the hope of giving insights and inspiration to other families.

 About the author

 Helena Jalanka is a designer, foreigner, mother and many other.
-She comes from the land of reindeer and thousands of lakes – Finland, and currently she lives in the land of chocolate and cheese – Switzerland, with her husband and their two sons.
+She comes from the land of thousands of lakes and reindeer – Finland, and currently she lives in the land of chocolate and cheese – Switzerland, with her husband and their two sons.

-Besides working, Helena likes to be with her family, be in nature, read and have coffee with friends.
+Besides working, Helena enjoys being with family and friends and in nature.
 She is also learning German by taking courses and drawing cartoons on “German for Mummies” Instagram account.